Sunday

 DO take time to learn the color wheel.
 All colors are

-the colour wheel made up of three primaries: red, blue and yellow.
+made up of three primaries: red, blue and yellow.
 When you combine the primaries, you get the three secondary colors: orange, purple and green.
 When you combine each secondary color with its neighboring primary, you get six tertiary colors: yellow-orange, yellow-green, blue-green, blue-purple, red-purple, red-orange.
 That’s how you get the familiar 12-color wheel.

 Every color has a temperature: from the red/yellow side of the spectrum it’s warm, and from the blue/purple side it’s cool.
 It has an intensity that’s described as saturation or chroma.
 Saturation is determined by how much or how little grey a color contains.
 High intensity colors are pure, bright and vivid.
 Less saturated colors are muted, soft and subdued.
 Every color has a value, determined by its lightness or darkness.
 When planning a color combination, value and saturation are as important as the hue (synonymous with color).